Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Reifying essentialist social categories}

-Reifying essentialist social categories occurs when algorithmic systems classify a person’s membership in a social group in ways that reinforce socially constructed inclusion and exclusion criteria as seemingly natural ~\cite{Barocas_Guo_Kamar_Krones_Morris_Vaughan_Wadsworth_Wallach_2021, Devinney_2022, Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
-Reifying essentialist categories can contribute to “existential harm” in which people are “portrayed in overly reductive terms” ~\cite{Sadowski_Selinger_2014} (p.
-162), often from a Western or eurocentric perspective ~\cite{Devinney_2022}.
+Our analysis of the corpus surfaced a type of harm that reinforce social categories as natural, or reinforces perceived classifications of people as truths (see Appendix Table 8).
+Broadening existing narrower description of this sub-type harm ~\cite{Barocas_Guo_Kamar_Krones_Morris_Vaughan_Wadsworth_Wallach_2021, Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}, algorithmic systems that reify essentialist social categories can be understood as when systems that classify a person’s membership in a social group based on narrow, socially constructed criteria that reinforce perceptions of human difference as inherent, static and seemingly natural \cite{Keyes_2018, Devinney_2022}.
+Reifying essentialist categories can contribute to “existential harm” in which people are “portrayed in overly reductive terms” ~\cite[p.
+162]{Sadowski_Selinger_2014}, often from a Western or Eurocentric perspective ~\cite{Devinney_2022}.
 When such classification relies on phenotypes, this dimension of representational harm essentializes historically contingent identities ~\cite{Field_Blodgett_Waseem_Tsvetkov_2021} through which classification systems entrench and produce meaning about what they represent ~\cite{Hanna_Denton_Smart_Smith-Loud_2020, Hoffmann_2021}.
 The harms of reifying social categories are especially likely when ML models or human raters classify a person’s attributes – for instance, their gender, race, or sexual orientation – by making assumptions based on their physical appearance.